ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

  - `i` is the loop counter; it is incremented after every iteration.
  - `0` is the first value of `i`.
  - `5` is the last value of `i`.
- - The expression `Printf.printf "%i\n" i`, is the body of the loop.
+ - The expression `Printf.printf "%i\n" i` is the body of the loop.

 The iteration evaluates the body expression (which may contain `i`) until `i` reaches `5`.